Get

 Image By: Jennie Book, Shutterstock

-Be sure to keep your dog’s living area clean and dry during rainy weather.
-Make sure that their bedding is dry and clean to prevent any bacterial or fungal issues.
+Ensure their bedding is dry and clean after they come in from the rain to prevent bacterial or fungal issues.
 You can also use a pet-friendly disinfectant to sanitize their living area.
-And don’t neglect consulting with your vet if you notice any signs of skin irritation or infection in your dog during rainy weather.
+You can consult your vet if you notice any signs of skin irritation or infection in your dog during rainy weather.
 They can prescribe medication or recommend a specific shampoo for your dog’s skin condition.

 5. Avoid the Puddles

 Another important precaution is to keep your dog away from puddles and standing water.
-Puddles can contain harmful bacteria, viruses, and parasites that can cause infection or illness.
+Puddles can contain harmful bacteria, viruses, and parasites that can cause infections and or illnesses.
 Additionally, standing water can be a drowning hazard for dogs, especially those that are not strong swimmers.
 Keep your dog on a leash during walks and avoid areas with large puddles or standing water.

 6. Always, Always Dry Them Thoroughly

-It’s also important to dry your dog off after it has been outside in the rain.
-Use a towel to dry their fur thoroughly, paying special attention to their paws and ears.
-Wet fur can lead to a bad smelling dog (and house), skin irritation, and damp ears can lead to ear infections.
+Drying your dog off after they have been outside in the rain is also important.
+Use a towel to dry their fur thoroughly, paying particular attention to their paws and ears.
+Wet fur can lead to a bad-smelling dog (and house), skin irritation, and damp ears can lead to ear infections.
 Keep your dog warm and dry as much as possible during rainy weather.

 corgi dog with towel after wash in the bathroom